 Seventy miles north of San Francisco, Healdsburg is home to Madrona Manor, which is a modernised historic 1881 Victorian mansion with plush suites, Michelin-starred dinners and extravagant service—all befitting its setting on eight acres of English-style gardens and wooded hillside.
 Take your gourmet buffet breakfast in the estate's parlour, if you can bear to leave your room outfitted with antiques, pillow-top mattresses and feather-soft linens.

-If a quaint, historic B&B or private bungalow is more your style, you’ll find joy amid the vineyards outside Healdsburg at spots like the Raford Inn, an 1880 Victorian plantation where breakfast brings stuffed French toast soufflé, and evenings glide in with complimentary wine tastings from neighbouring wineries.
+If a quaint, historic B&B or private bungalow is more your style, you’ll find joy amid the vineyards outside Healdsburg at places like the Raford Inn, an 1880 Victorian plantation where breakfast brings stuffed French toast soufflé, and evenings glide in with complimentary wine tastings from neighbouring wineries.

 The spa treatments at Forestville’s Farmhouse Inn use herbs and heirloom cider apples grown at the resort.